johnshearing/ControlTechniciansTroubleshootingCheckList/README.md

 13. Sinking and Sourcing Cards:
      > DC Sinking Input Cards:
      > There is one common terminal which is at supply voltage.
-     > The inputs are near 0 volts when False (unlit) and get pulled up close to supply voltage when True (lit).
+     > Sinking PLC inputs are near 0 volts when False (unlit) and get pulled up close to supply voltage by the activated sourcing sensor when True (lit).

      > DC Sourcing Input Cards:
      > There is one common terminal at 0 volts.
-     > The inputs are at supply voltage when False (unlit) and get pulled down to near 0 volts when True (lit).
+     > Sourcing PLC inputs are near supply voltage when False (unlit) and get pulled down to near 0 volts by the activated sinking sensor when True (lit).